Virtual Sarasota Film Festival awards announced

 The festival announced its winners in a news release.

-“Congratulations to all of our winners, including local Florida documentary feature “Ride ‘till I Die,” along with an impressive lineup of student films this year,” said Mark Famiglio, co-founder and president of the Sarasota Film Festival in a news story.
+“Congratulations to all of our winners, including local Florida documentary feature “Ride Till I Die,” along with an impressive lineup of student films this year,” Mark Famiglio, co-founder and president of the Sarasota Film Festival said in a news release.
 “These films have given us a bright future to look forward to, knowing these filmmakers will continue to bring such unique and powerful stories to the screen.”

 The winning “All Ages” film category was Iroet Marteni’s “Solinsug.”
 In second place was Jarom Su’as’ “Someday I Will” and in third place was Ella Wolfgang and Nya Richardson’s “Lost.”